amd/Quark/docs/source/onnx/custom_operators/ExtendedQuantizeLinear.rst

 - **y_zero_point** (optional, heterogeneous) - **T3**:

 Zero point for doing quantization to get *y*.
 Shape must match *y_scale*.
-Default is uint8 with zero point of 0 if it’s not specified.
+Default is uint8 with zero point of 0 if it's not specified.

 Outputs
 ```````